gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 ### Automated removal of outdated Kubernetes versions and machine image versions

-Expired Kubernetes versions in cloud profiles are currently being removed manually.
-This is not an issue since there is a very limited amount of cloud profiles.
-However, if any project administrator is allowed to create a private cloud profile that can then have its Kubernetes versions expiration dates extended, it could become a very cumbersome process to manually remove all the expired Kubernetes versions.
-One possible solution is to implement a custom controller managed by `gardener-controller-manager`, that reconciles `PrivateCloudProfile`s (and possibly even regular cloud profiles) and removes any Kubernetes versions that are past their expiration date.
+Expired Kubernetes versions in `CloudProfile`s are currently being removed manually.
+This is not an issue since there is a very limited amount of `CloudProfile`s.
+However, if any project administrator is allowed to create a `PrivateCloudProfile` that can then have its Kubernetes versions expiration dates extended, it could become a very cumbersome process to manually remove all the expired Kubernetes versions.
+One possible solution is to implement a custom controller managed by `gardener-controller-manager`, that reconciles `PrivateCloudProfile`s (and possibly even regular `CloudProfile`s) and removes any Kubernetes versions that are past their expiration date.
 The same could be done for machine image versions.

 However, a problem arises as the Kubernetes/machine image versions are referenced in the `providerConfig` and would therefore need to be removed manually anyway.
 Because of that, this feature is not part of this GEP.

 ### Cross-project sharing

-A use case could be defined where a private cloud profile might want to be shared across multiple projects and not just be used within the project it was created in.
+A use case could be defined where a `PrivateCloudProfile` might want to be shared across multiple projects and not just be used within the project it was created in.
 However, this use case seems to be very slim so this functionality will not be implemented as of now.
 However, when taking a broader view of Private Seeds and Cloud in Country, this feature is going to be necessary at some point.
 Still, it is not planned to be implemented as part of this GEP.

 ### Multi-Level inheritance

-Theoretically, a private cloud profile could inherit from a cloud profile that already inherits from a cloud profile.
+Theoretically, a `PrivateCloudProfile` could inherit from a `CloudProfile` that already inherits from a `CloudProfile`.
 However, this should probably not be allowed since it presents some major challenges.

 1. The rendering process would need to be recursive
-2. The `parent` field becomes more complex because it could point to a cloud profile or a private cloud profile
+2. The `parent` field becomes more complex because it could point to a `CloudProfile` or a `PrivateCloudProfile`

 Because of this, multi-level inheritance will not be implemented as of this GEP.